 Upon written request by Science Exchange, Service Provider shall, no more than once per calendar year, subject itself to a risk assessment in accordance with Science Exchange guidelines and/or Applicable Laws.
 The risk assessment shall be provided to Service provider by Science Exchange and shall be returned within forty-five (45) days after receipt.

-During the Term of this Agreement, Requester will maintain and adequately support a disaster recovery and business continuity program ("Disaster Recovery and Business Continuity Program") that ensures the continuous operation and, in the event of an interruption, the recovery of all material business functions needed to meet Service Provider’s obligations under this Agreement.
-The Disaster Recovery and Business Continuity Program will include at a minimum a detailed disaster recovery plan, which describes the management methodology, management team, emergency contact persons, and specific plans for potential risks that may disrupt Service Provider’s operations.
+During the Term, Service Provider will maintain and adequately support a disaster recovery and business continuity program ("Disaster Recovery and Business Continuity Program") that ensures the continuous operation and, in the event of an interruption, the recovery of all material business functions needed to meet Service Provider’s obligations under this Agreement.
+The Disaster Recovery and Business Continuity Program will include, at a minimum, a detailed disaster recovery plan, which describes the management methodology, management team, emergency contact persons, and specific plans for potential risks that may disrupt Service Provider’s operations.
 The plan shall meet and be consistent with generally accepted industry standards.
 Upon written request, Service Provider will provide a copy and overview of the plan to Science Exchange.

-Service Provider represents and warrants to Science Exchange that Service Provider is not, and covenants that it will not, and is responsible for ensuring its employees and Representatives do not become, a party to any agreement or arrangement which would constitute a conflict of interest or that would conflict with the terms of this Agreement, including, but not limited to with respect to ownership of Work Product, or would prevent such Party from carrying out its obligations under this Agreement.
+Service Provider represents and warrants to Science Exchange that Service Provider is not, and covenants that it will not, and is responsible for ensuring its employees and Representatives do not become, a party to any agreement or arrangement which would constitute a conflict of interest or that would conflict with the terms of this Agreement.
+Such a conflict includes but is not limited to a conflict with respect to ownership of Work Product, or a conflict that would prevent such Party from carrying out its obligations under this Agreement.